 , who will likely tell him that Silly Rabbit, Cynicism Is for Losers!

-, who actively resents the hero.
-Can be a Knight in Sour Armor
+who has a bad attitude about the odds of success.
+Often overlaps with be a Knight in Sour Armor

 Anime and Manga